Stepan Khilkov: Military career

-On 8 March, Prince Khilkov exchanged shots with Napoleon's guard, but avoided an unequal battle and withdrew.
-On the 10th he followed the enemy army along the Vitry road; having reached the village of Sompuy, he harassed the French rearguard with rifle fire for two days before returning to his regiment.

-Prince Khilkov's participation in the 1814 war had a conclusion at the battle of La Fere Champenois, at which the Tsarevich chose the Household Dragoons to take the enemy guns.
+Khilkov fought with the light cavalry in 1814 at Sezanne, Montmirail, Brienne and Arcis-sur-Aube.
+At the battle of La Fere Champenois, the Tsarevich chose the Household Dragoons to take the enemy guns.
 Prince Khilkov's two squadrons were the first to attack, but were attacked themselves in the centre of the French line of battle by three squadrons of French cuirassiers.
 Khilkov turned his men to face the enemy, fell to hard hand-to-hand fighting and overran the cuirassiers.
 In this battle he was wounded by a pistol bullet in his right hand, fell from his horse and nearly paid for success with his life.

-On 22 August 1826, the day of Emperor Nikolay Pavlovich's coronation, he was promoted to Lieutenant-General; on 5 July 1827 he was awarded the order of St Vladimir 2nd Class, and on 6 December 1830 the order of St Anna 1st Class with an Imperial crown, having received over the previous ten years, 22 signs of the monarch's favour.

-On 15 September 1834 Prince Khilkov was awarded the diamond insignia of the order of St Alexander Nevsky having distinguishing himself in the main events of all the Emperor Alexander's wars with Napoleon and the Polish rebellion.
+He was rewarded wit the Prussian Pour le Merite and the Bavarian Order of Mazimilian Joseph.

+On his return to service 21 April 1816 Khilkov was given command of the 2nd Brigade of the 1st Uhlan Division.
+He was advanced to the first class of the Order of Saint Anna on 24 Ocotber 1821 and given command of the Life Guard Hussar Regiment on 4 June 1822.
+On 8 October 1823 he was appointed to command the 2nd Brigade of the Guard Light Cavalry Division and, on 29 May 1824, the 1st Uhlan Division.
+He was promoted to lieutenant-general on 3 September 1826 and advanced to the second class of the Order of Saint Vladimir on 17 June 1827.
+He was granted the crown distinction to his first class appointment to the Order of Saint Anna on 18 December 1830, during the period he was involved in suppressing the Polish November Uprising.